CrosswiredStudios/CSweet.Agent.SoftwareDeveloper/README.md

 guidance is included in the next confined implementation attempt, after which the Developer may request a governed retry of the exact blocked stage.
 Credential, grant, platform, provider, repository-authorization, and availability failures follow operational escalation instead.

+### Activity

+- Ships small, coherent diffs that preserve public APIs and established patterns.
+- Runs focused tests first, then broader validation in proportion to risk — never claims a pass without a tool result.
+- Writes actionable blockers: failed step, first failing check, and next action, with credentials and paths redacted.

 ## Why Microsoft Agent Framework Harness